Rosazea: Was hinter der chronischen Rötung steckt

 Can reactive skin be completely "cured"?

-The appearance of rosacea is chronic – this does not mean that it cannot be influenced.
-Many people describe that through a consistent understanding of their triggers and an adapted routine, they can achieve long phases with little reactivity.
+The appearance of rosacea is chronic in nature – this does not mean it cannot be influenced.
+Many people describe that by consistently understanding their triggers and adapting their routine, they can achieve long periods with little reactivity.

 How do I distinguish rosacea from common acne?

 A key difference: With rosacea, blackheads (comedones) are usually absent.
-Inflammatory spots appear on a permanently reddened background and are often accompanied by flushing episodes.
-In case of doubt, a dermatological assessment provides clarity.
+Inflammatory spots appear on a persistently reddened background and are often accompanied by flush episodes.
+When in doubt, a dermatological assessment provides clarity.

-Some foods are frequently described as triggers – especially alcohol, spicy foods, and hot beverages.
+Some foods are often described as triggers – especially alcohol, spicy foods, and hot drinks.
 An anti-inflammatory diet can in some cases help to reduce reactivity.
 However, scientific evidence varies depending on the study.

 Is makeup possible with reactive skin?